Donald R Smith, PhD

 “Modeling Prime Number Distribution as a System with Feedback,” Susan Marshall and Donald R. Smith.
 Presented by Susan Marshall at the conference Communicating Mathematics, at the University of Minnesota-Duluth on July 16, 2007.
-[See work in progress below]
+[See work in progress on CV]

 “Human Resource Managers Enhance Effectiveness When Coaching.”
 (Mosca,, Buzza, Flaming and Smith co-authors) Presented by Joseph Mosca at the Association for Global Business 2007 Conference, Washington, DC, November 15-18, (best paper in session award).